6 Local Naming Parameters in the tnsnames.ora File

 The tnsnames.ora

-file is located in the ORACLE_HOME/network/admin
+file in the ORACLE_HOME/network/admin

 -